alfa-cell/push-sdk-android/README.md

 ```

 ### Setting up the SDK
-The second step is to initialize SDK, with two parameters
+The second step is to initialize SDK, with two parameters:
 APPLICATION_CODE you can get from the [alfa-cell website](https://dashboard.alfa-cell.com/)
 UNIQUE_DEVICE_ID is any unique device identifier.
 You can initialize the SDK in Application or Activity.

 ```java